Amos Jeng

 2. The social and cultural factors that shape students’ motivation to seek help

-3. How students interact with and learn from large language models (LLMs), such as ChatGPT, when seeking academic help
+3. How students seek and receive help from large language models (LLMs)

 Together, these lines of research inform educational practices that can more effectively support students as they navigate academic challenges in a variety of learning contexts and modalities.